3453-315h/tsh/README.md

 ## Tests

-The following scripts are being tested on Ubuntu 16.04 LTS, Raspian Jessie and marked as working.
+The following scripts are being tested on Debian 8 and marked as working.

 ## Contributors

-Feel free to open issues or send me an email
+Please thank fnzv for the original project.

 ## License